If you are getting a divorce, choose Bowers Real Estate & Appraisal Services to provide a true value of residence to be divided.

-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two options regarding common real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the shared real estate.
+We understand that divorce is a painful process.
+There are countless issues looming, including what happens to the shared residence.
+There are generally two options when it comes to common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to commission an appraisal of the joint real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal related to a divorce or other separation of assets.

-For attorneys dealing with a divorce, your case's research often necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date may not be the same as the date you purchased the appraisal.
-We are familiar with the processes and what's fundamental to do a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of divorce.
-We work on many divorce appraisals and we understand that they require prudence delicately.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, guaranteeing you the utmost discretion.
+As a legal professional handling a divorce, your case's material facts typically needs an appraisal to ascertain fair market value for the residential real estate involved.
+A great deal of the time the divorce date differs from the date you ordered the appraisal.
+We are familiar with the processes and requirements requisite to complete a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We work on lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, resulting in the utmost discretion.